wso2/docs-choreo-dev/en/pe-docs/docs/db-and-services/databases/choreo-managed-mysql-databases.md

 ## Monitoring and Observability

 - Runtime metrics (CPU, memory, disk, network) and MySQL logs are available in the Choreo Console
-- Native alerting for resource spikes is not currently available; contact support if you need to export metrics to third‑party monitoring for custom alerting.
+- Native alerting for resource spikes is not currently available; contact Choreo support if you need to export metrics to third‑party monitoring for custom alerting.

 ## Connection Limits